-The College has no formal Reserves Policy but recognises the importance of reserves in the financial stability of any organisation and ensures that there are adequate reserves to support the College's core activities.
-As at the balance sheet date the Income and Expenditure reserve stands at £39.1 million (2022: £33.1 million).
-It is the Board of Governors' intention to provide reserves
+The College has approved a formal Reserves Policy that recognises the importance of reserves in the financial stability of the College and ensures that there are adequate reserves to support the College's core activities.
+As at the balance sheet date the Income and Expenditure reserve stands at £42.2million (2023: £39.0 million).
+It is the Board of Governors' intention to provide reserves for reinvestment through the generation of annual operating surpluses.